Kgkkjjj/WebBrowser/README.md

 `/search` endpoint used by the JavaScript code.
 It also provides `/status` and `/log` for health checks and reviewing the backend log.
 The tab count can be updated through `/update_tabs`.
 All requests and errors are written to `~/.cache/openb/server.log`.
+If the backend is unavailable or returns an error, the search page automatically redirects to `https://duckduckgo.com` so queries always succeed.
 When installed via the net installer the entire `data` folder and `server.py` are copied to `/usr/local/share/openb` so the pages work even when you run the browser outside the source tree.
 Use the address bar to enter a URL or a search query; non-URL text is sent to `search.html` for results.
+If the backend is unavailable, the query opens on DuckDuckGo instead.
 The toolbar offers back, forward, reload, stop, home and info buttons as well as **Update**, **DevTools**, **Zoom** and **View Source** controls.
 Additional buttons allow you to toggle JavaScript, clear the cache, capture a screenshot, view downloads, inspect search history and